-There is not one standard way to make an amend and repair a connection with someone.
-When you are ready, take time to think about each person and the extent of the damage done.
+There is not one standard way to go about making amends and repairing a connection with someone.
+When you feel ready, take time to think about each person and the extent of the damage done.
 This will guide you in determining the best type of amend to begin rebuilding trust with those you have harmed.

 Perhaps while you were in active addiction, you betrayed your loved one by stealing money from them.
 Now is your chance to apologize for that behavior and repay them.
 Make a direct, financial amend by setting up recurring payments until you have repaid everything you owe.
 If money is tight, discuss with your sponsor other possible methods of compensation and how to better manage your finances in recovery.
 One example could be to help the person with errands and chores around their house.